Angela, can I see Rome in two days?

 Have dinner

 So it’s your last night of an exciting and exhausting 2 days in Rome.
 You need to make it count and have a fabulous dinner.
+Check out our guide to some great restaurants in the city center.

 How do I plan 2 days in Rome?

 With so much to see and do, if you are only staying two days in Rome, you will need some solid planning to avoid wasting your already limited time.
-We have found a few ways for you to optimize your time as much as you can and make the most of your city break in Rome.

 Book a tour

-Booking a tour can be a great way to save time, especially for landmarks with a larger crowd and line such as the Vatican Museums and the Colosseum.
+Booking a Rome tour can be a great way to save time, especially for landmarks with a larger crowd and line such as the Vatican Museums and the Colosseum.
 For the most time-consuming attractions, joining a tour is very convenient for a few reasons.

 First of all, your tour leader can sum up the most important sights and historical facts in two hours or less.
 Secondly, by joining a tour, you are going to skip the line and speed up your entrance quite a lot.